NpappaG/memespread/README.md

    docker-compose up --build
    ```

-This will:

-- Build and start the memespread application
-- Start ClickHouse server with proper configuration
-- Set up health checks and networking
-- Expose the API on `http://localhost:3000`

-  **Verify Setup**: After startup, you can verify the database was created correctly by visiting `http://localhost:8123/play` in your browser.
-This opens ClickHouse's web interface where you can run `SHOW TABLES;` to see all the created tables.
+3. **Verify Setup**: After startup, you can verify the database was created correctly by:

+   - Visit `http://localhost:8123/play` in your browser to access ClickHouse's web interface
+   - Run `SHOW TABLES;` to see all created tables
+   - Run `SELECT 1;` to verify the connection is working

 ## Usage

+**Browser Interface**: You can interact with the API directly in your browser by visiting the URL above.
+(Or GET the endpoint below with an app) You may want to build a frontend application to provide a more polished user experience for querying and visualizing token concentration data.

 ### Adding a Coin to the Clickhouse DB for Monitoring